Willie Carlin: Career

 Carlin made his debut for the Rams in a 2–2 draw with Hull City, scoring one of his side's goals.
 After winning another promotion, scoring the goal that sealed promotion in the 1968–69 season, Carlin helped Derby establish themselves as a force in the First Division under Brian Clough.
 After spells playing for Leicester City and Notts County, he moved to Cardiff City in November 1973, being brought in by his former Leicester boss Frank O'Farrell.
 He made his debut during a 1–0 victory over Bolton Wanderers and was instrumental in helping the club avoid relegation, his final professional appearance coming in the final game of the season against Crystal Palace that decided which of the two sides would be relegated, before deciding to retire at the end of the season.

 Later life

 After retiring from football, Carlin ran a bar in Majorca, Spain.
-He retired to the area of Allestree in Derbyshire.
+He retired to the area of Allestree in Derby.
 In April 2011, Carlin's house was targeted by burglars who broke into his home using a spade and stole his winners medal from the 1968–69 season with Derby County and the gold commemorative bracelet that was awarded to each player.
+He died on 10 June 2024, at the age of 83.